Underweight? How To Gain Weight The Healthy Way

-While many Canadians are struggling with carrying too much weight, there are also many people who have the opposite problem.
+While many Canadians say they are struggling with carrying excess weight, there are also many people who have the opposite problem and struggle with sustainable strategies on how to gain weight healthfully.

 In our nutrition counselling practice, we hear from concerned parents with children who have fallen off their growth curve or have kids who are bullied because they are small.
 We also work with athletes, especially teens with high-energy demands on top of growth and development needs.
-Third, we see defeated adults who need support to gain weight since so many of their overweight friends and family think it is a joke that they can’t gain weight.
+Third, we see defeated adults who need support to gain weight since so many of their friends and family think it is a joke that they can’t gain weight.
+We also work with clients that have struggled with an eating disorder and during recovery are trying to gain healthy weight to restore their health, mental health and energy levels to live life to the fullest.

 Reasons for being underweight